mritzing/db-prototyping/README.md

 Chemdoodle for 3d viewer - https://web.chemdoodle.com/installation/download/
     -is a webgl app

+Web page structure:
+    Search page
+        Upload Button -> chose file -> go to cont page Results Page: Displays Listing of results
+        Results subpage (individual result with 3d viewer, can check speed of viewer see if images can be included on main results)
+        Download
+    Uploads Cont page (hit this after processing file, extra info filled out here)

-** All this code will be cleaned up later, most of the mess rn comes from figuring out which libraries to use
+File not directly uploaded instead contents read and new file is created at destination ** All this code will be cleaned up later, most of the mess rn comes from figuring out which libraries to use